Amino Acid Test

 Aminogram of 26 amino acids

 With the cerascreen® Amino Acid Test you can determine the concentration of 26 essential, semi-essential and non-essential amino acids in your blood.
-This information can help you optimizing your amino acid supply through nutrition and dietary supplements.
+This information can help you optimising your amino acid supply through nutrition and dietary supplements.

 - Professional analysis in one of our certified medical partner laboratories